kkoopmans/anglosphere-baby-names/README.md

 A compilation of most available baby name data:

-Australia (1935-2023)
+* Australia (1935-2023)
-Canada (1991-2023)
+* Canada (1991-2023)
-England and Wales (1996-2023)
+* England and Wales (1996-2023)
-Ireland (1964-2023)
+* Ireland (1964-2023)
-Northern Ireland (1997-2023)
+* Northern Ireland (1997-2023)
-New Zealand (1935-2023)
+* New Zealand (1935-2023)
-Scotland (1974-2023)
+* Scotland (1974-2023)
-USA (1910-2023)
+* USA (1910-2023)

 ## metrics-and-summary.csv

+Summary statistics for the name data, including averages, country where the name is most popular, and "countryness".

+### The countryness Metric

-Summary statistics for the name data, including averages, country where the name is most popular, and "countryness" - a measure of how much more popular the name is in the country where it is most popular than it is in the rest of the world.
-(Think, Saoirse in Ireland or Lachlan in Australia)
+The countryness metric is a measure of relative popularity of the name.
+It is the number of times more popular the name is in the country where it is most popular than it is anywhere else in the anglosphere. ie. suppose you take a random kid born in 2003 named Kyle.
+Kyle was most popular in Scotland in 2003, and it is 4.15x more likely that the Kyle you chose was Scottish than any of the other 7 regions, therefore the "countryness" score is 4.15.

+$\text{countryness of a name} = \frac{\text{proportion of babies with that name in the country in which it is most common}}{\text{proportion of babies with that name in the rest of the anglosphere}}$

 ## summary-1997-2023.csv

 For the 27 year period that all 8 regions have data (1997-2023 inclusive), this table summarizes the names for the entire span, and calculates the country-ness.
-Countryness is computed as "proportion of babies of this gender with this name in the max country over the 27 year period"/"proportion of babies of this gender with this name in the other 7 countries over the 27 year period".
+Countryness is computed as
+$\text{countryness of a name} = \frac{\text{proportion of babies of this gender with this name in the max country over the 27 year period}}{\text{proportion of babies of this gender with this name in the other 7 countries over the 27 year period}}$
 A country can only be considered the "max_country" if it used the name in at least 5 different years over the 27 year period, and only names which were used in at least 2 different countries were included in this dataset.

 ## Limitations and Notes: